chanzuckerberg/cellxgene-census/README.md

 ## Cell Census data organization

-The Cell Census follow a specific [data schema](https://github.com/chanzuckerberg/cell-census/blob/main/docs/cell_census_schema_0.1.0.md).
+The Cell Census follows a specific [data schema](https://github.com/chanzuckerberg/cell-census/blob/main/docs/cell_census_schema_0.1.0.md).
 Briefly, the Cell Census is a collection of a variety of **SOMA** objects organized with the following hierarchy.

-Cell Census, collection with:
+Cell Census, a collection with:

 - `"census_info" ` — collection with summary objects.
    - `"summary"` — data frame with Cell Census metadata.
    - `"datasets"` — data frame listing all datasets included.
    - `"summary_cell_counts"`  — data frame with cell counts across cell metadata variables.
-- `"census_data"` — collection with the single-cell data.
+- `"census_data"` — collection with the single-cell data per organism.
-	- `"homo_sapiens"` or `"mus_musculus"`:
+	- `"homo_sapiens"` or `"mus_musculus"` — collection with:
 		- `obs`  — data frame with cell metadata.
 		- `ms["RNA"]` — collection with count matrix and gene metadada.
 		   - `X["raw"]` — sparse matrix with raw counts.